nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## **Appendix: Requirements**
+## **Appendix A: Requirements**

 ### Product scope

 **Target user profile**:

-A private 1-to-1 home tuition teacher in Singapore that:
+A private 1-to-1 home tuition teacher that:

 1. has a need to manage not more than 50 student contacts
-2. has a need to manage admin details of each student, namely, lesson fees and payment
+2. has a need to manage payment details of each student
 3. has a need to keep track of lesson details for each student
-4. teaches lessons anytime between 8am and 10pm (UTC+8), on any day of the week
+4. teaches lessons anytime between typical working hours of 8am and 10pm, on any day of the week
 5. has a need to manage a busy schedule of not more than 50 lessons
 6. prefers desktop apps over other types
 7. can type fast
-8. prefers typing to mouse interactions
+8. prefers keyboard interactions to mouse interactions
 9. is reasonably comfortable using CLI apps
-10. tutors students belonging to Singapore’s education system

 **Value proposition**: TAB is an all-in-one app that manages work schedule and client relationships faster than a typical mouse/_GUI_ driven app.
 TAB effortlessly keeps track of large amounts of necessary student and lesson information, to empower tutors to provide the best quality home tuition service.

 ### User stories